Feed on

 Every note counts

 On Sunday, November 7, I’m giving my first recital since the spring of 1996.
 It’s at 3 pm at Hamilton College in Clinton, NY (near Utica), in Wellin Hall.
-It’s my first recital since changing careers from orchestral playing to conducting, since going back to school and working with some wonderful teachers but also going […]
+It’s […]

 Read Full Post »